ortexx/localizationjs/readme.md

 * Localization.Locale - class to create a special locale objects

-Any locale value might be passed as: 'en', 'en-US', 'ru_RU', {language: 'en', country: 'US' } or instance of Localization.Locale
+Any locale value might be passed as: 'en', 'en-US', 'ru_RU', {language: 'en', country: 'US' } or an instance of Localization.Locale

 # Example